Truckee Meadows Public Lands Management Act

 Read Now

-The Nevada model, created by the Southern Nevada Public Lands Management Act (SNPLMA), allows for federal land to be made eligible for disposal, creates permanent land conservation, conveys land to local government entities for recreation and public purposes, transfers additional land into trust for local tribes, and helps to fund additional land preservation and conservation projects statewide.
+The Nevada model, created by the Southern Nevada Public Lands Management Act (SNPLMA), allows for federal land to be made eligible for disposal, creates permanent land conservation, conveys land to local government entities for recreation and public purposes, transfers land into trust for local tribes, and creates a fund for additional land acquisition and conservation projects statewide.

 Conveyance to Local Government